 Search intent is an essential concept that marketers should understand.
 The reasons are as follows:

 Search intent helps predict what people want to do on your website and gives you insight into how to design your user experience, such as the content and structure of the website.

-Optimizing for search intent allows you to define your target audience based on their behavior and increase the relevance of your marketing campaigns and content.
+Optimizing for search intent allows you to define your target audience based on their behavior and increase the relevance of your marketing campaigns and SEO content marketing.

 A better understanding of search intent can help improve conversion rates leading to improved ROI from paid advertising campaigns like PPC (pay per click), SEM (search engine marketing).